 Returning from her travels, it was clear Alexandra Gestin had found her vocation.
 Art became her passion.
 She started by experimenting with painting on different types of materials, and then during a visit to North Africa she discovered what would become her true passion - Sculpture.

 Determined to succeed with this new challenge, she decided to go back to school and studied sculpting techniques for a number of years in various workshops in Paris

-A trip to Japan, led her to discover Sumo wrestlers, perceived as half gods i n their country.
-Marked by the calm force which emanates from these giants, Alexandra quickly has the desire to reproduce this serene expression of age old wisdom, this charisma and expressive traits.
+A trip to Japan, led her to discover Sumo wrestlers, perceived as half gods in their country.
+Marked by the calm force, which emanates from these giants, Alexandra quickly had the desire to reproduce this serene expression of age-old wisdom, this charisma and expressive traits.